wp-plugins/memberfindme-login-connector/readme.txt

 * Creates a new user account on WordPress (if account does not already exist) upon member login or signup
 * Replaces Gravatar with the member's MemberFindMe avatar
-* Enable member only access to specific posts/pages using the [memberonly] shortcode
+* Enable member only access to specific posts/pages
+* Restrict access by membership level or label
 * Adds a login/logout widget

 To restrict the content of the entire post/page to members, place the [memberonly] shortcode at the beginning of the post.
 Placing the [memberonly] shortcode within the page will allow content above the shortcode to be displayed to non-members, and content below the shortcode to be restricted to members.

+To restrict access to certain membership levels or labels, use the shortcode [memberonly label="..."], for example [memberonly label="business member"].
+You can restrict content to more than 1 label by separating the labels with a comma, for example [memberonly label="membership committee,marketing committee"].
+If your label or membership level name contains a comma, you should escape the comma, for example [memberonly label="label%2C1,label%2C2"].

 == Installation ==